 A Day In the Life of an ABS Employee

-Consultants (BCBA/ BCaBA)
+Behavior Analysts (BCBA/ BCaBA)

 - Train staff, parents, and other professionals to implement ABA treatment plans

-- Conduct face-to-face supervision for clients in
+- Conduct face-to-face supervision for patients in assigned region

 - Write initial assessments and progress reports